isabel-amaral/feup-aed-AirlineDbMgmt/README.md

 Some of the features were required in the project's description (pt) - [here](./docs/project-description.pdf).
 Bellow there's a listing of some of the features we thought were worth highlighting.

-- **Code documentation** - All the implemented classes were documented using doxygen.
-The complete generated documentation can be checked in the [docs directory](./docs/output/html).
-Alternatively just open the [index.html](./docs/output/html/index.html) in your browser.
-- **Interactive Menu** - In order to test and demonstrate the many features developed, we created a simple menu.
-Due to lack of time, we didn't manage to cover every single possibility of our code's functionalities, e.g. luggage transportation, but we still covered a big chunk of it.
-- **Mock data** - For an easier visualization of the developed functionalities through the menu, we created a fake dataset for each of our entities using text files - aeroportos.txt, avioes.txt, voos.txt, passageiros.txt, bilhetes.txt etc.
 - **Diversified listings** - The user has the possibility of checking for which flights they have a ticket through their passenger id and, for each ticket, what luggage he is allowed to bring.
 - **Diversified listings with filters** - It's possible for the user to check listings of all the flights offered